-The early Church taught infallibly, gave us the New Testament and was made up of three ranks of clergy – bishop, priest and deacon.
-The idea that the Bible comprised the sole rule of faith would have been laughed at by the Early Fathers.
-Especially since the printing press would not be invented for more than a thousand years.
-A few other facts need to be considered; the New Testament wasn’t codified until the fourth century.
-And even at that point the vast majority of people were illiterate.
-Realistically speaking, the type of Christianity proposed by Protestantism wasn’t even possible for the first fifteen centuries after Christ’s resurrection.
+The early Church taught infallibly, gave us the New Testament, and was made up of three ranks of clergy – bishop, priest, and deacon.
+Nothing would have been more foreign to them than the idea that the Bible was the sole rule of faith.
+For one thing, the printing press would not be invented for more than a thousand years.
+Even if they would have had access to a Bible, the vast majority of people were illiterate.
+Additionally, the New Testament was not even codified until the fourth century.
+Realistically speaking, the type of Christianity proposed by our Protestant friends was not even possible for the first fifteen centuries after Christ’s resurrection.

 Clement of Rome